Rainymood/functional-programming-in-python/README.md

 ## Example 5

 The function `reduce` does somewhat the opposite of `map`.
 Simply put, **reduce applies a function of two arguments iteratively, reducing the list to a single value.** An example makes it clear immediately what reduce does.
 Check out the following example in `examples/example5.py`.
+It should be noted that Guido van Rossum hates `reduce` as evident from [this blog (2005)](https://www.artima.com/weblogs/viewpost.jsp?thread=98196)

 ```python
 from functools import reduce